 April 2021 update: Cambodia has COVID issues and has restricted travel for foreigners and its citizens.
 The U.S. Embassy in Cambodia provides frequent updates about the situation for Americans already in Cambodia.
 We recommend potential American travelers to this country check the embassy site for the latest information.

 Our Angkor Wat budget travel tips can save you some money, while you help support local people at the same time.
-We think that’s an important and authentic gesture to the communities we visit in this era of “insta-travel.”
+We think that’s an important and authentic gesture to the communities we visit.

 The Angkor Archaeological Park is a World Heritage site in Cambodia that features ancient temples.
 The park area includes several old cities from the Khmer Empire, from the 9th century to the 15th century.

 As Cambodia’s major tourist attraction, admission costs what it cost, but there are other ways to save money, while helping the locals economy and the people.